sigstore/cosign/doc/cosign_attest.md

       --sk                                                                                       whether to use a hardware security key
       --slot string                                                                              security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
       --type string                                                                              specify a predicate type (slsaprovenance|link|spdx|custom) or an URI (default "custom")
-      --upload                                                                                   whether to upload the signature (default true)
 ```

 ### Options inherited from parent commands